 CPA = Cost to an advertiser / (Number of ad impressions x CTR x CR)

-Example: Suppose a certain ad campaign was viewed 5000 times, received 200 clicks and there were total 20 positive conversions.
-The total cost that the advertiser decides to pay is $200, Then the CPA can be calculated as:
+Example: Suppose a specific ad campaign was viewed 5000 times, received 200 clicks, and there was a total of 20 positive conversions.
+The total cost that the advertiser decides to pay is $200.
+Then the CPA can be calculated as follows: